whiskeysierra/switchboard/README.md

 > **Switchboard** noun, /swɪtʃ bɔːɹd/: The electronic panel that is used to direct telephone calls to the desired recipient.

-An in-process message router that helps to write simple, asynchronous, state-based and collaboration tests.
+An in-process message router that helps block on asynchronous events.

 - **Technology stack**: Java 11+
 - **Status**:  Beta, ported from an internal implementation that is used in production